xparq/Args/README.txt

 - [x] Reparsing with different config: reparse(flags = Defaults, rules = {})
       - [x] The instance can be reused for completely new parses, too: parse(new_argc, new_argv, flags = Defaults, rules = {})
-      - [x] The last used argc/argv are always available as args.argc, args.argv
+      - [x] The last used argc/argv are available as args.argc, args.argv
+            (in case they're needed outside of main(), e.g. via myApp.args)
 - [x] exename(): argv[0], but stripping the path and
       - [x] the extension (".exe" by default, but -> exename(false, ".mysuffix"),
       - [x] unless its "true value" :) is requested with exename(true)